 How to stop leg spasms

 Although most leg spasms aren’t serious, some might call for medical intervention.

 Sometimes, muscle spasms can have deeper causes that make them more difficult to treat.
 Injuries to the head or spinal cord can sometimes lead to frequent muscle spasms.
 Additionally, some medical conditions, such as cerebral palsy or multiple sclerosis, can be accompanied by regular spasms.
 When muscle spasms occur frequently despite efforts to prevent them, or begin to interfere with daily life, it might be time to speak to a pain doctor.

 A pain doctor may be able to recommend some dietary changes you can make to reduce leg spasm or exercises you can do to reduce their severity or frequency.
-Or, they may be able to suggest medications, like muscle relaxants or even Botox, to help you find relief.
+Or, they may be able to suggest medications, like muscle relaxants or even Botulinum, to help you find relief.

 Muscle relaxants for leg spasms